NATIONAL CLERIHEW DAY

 On July 10th of each year, National Clerihew Day in the United States celebrates a poem style created by Edmund Clerihew Bentley.
 His four-line biographical poem offers a brief, though whimsical approach to poetry.

 An English novelist and humorist, Edmund Clerihew Bentley (July 10, 1875 – March 30, 1956), created the first-ever Clerihew at the age of 16.

 Sir Humphry Davy

 Of having discovered sodium

 The genre of poetry wasn’t limited to Bentley.
-Other poets wrote and published in form as well, and still do.
+Other poets wrote and published in this form as well, and still do.

 - A Cluster of Clerihews by Gavin Ewart